 The museum can provide tea and coffee and we sell canned soft drinks and ice creams in the museum shop.
 The charge per person for tea/coffee/biscuits is £1 (including VAT), payable by the organiser on behalf of the whole group.
 The charge is calculated on the number of people in the group - not the number who want tea or coffee.
 Tea/coffee for groups must be requested in advance.
 There is also a vending machine selling tea/coffee, chocolate and soup priced at 70p.
 This is an option where some group members wish to have a hot drink and others do not.

-There are many public houses near the museum.
-Most of these offer food at lunchtime.
-In addition there are several smaller cafes selling simple hot meals at sensible prices.
-However most of these would not have space for a larger group.
-Around King's Cross there are a number of burger bars and other fast food outlets.
-There are several reasonably priced sandwich bars within a short walking distance and there are several good restaurants.
+There are numerous restaurants and small cafes within easy walking distance of the museum.
+There is a wide variety of food available at every price level.
+Some of the smaller cafes could not accommodate a large group.
+In adition there are several pubs offering bar meals.
 It is possible to arrange for a buffet lunch to be delivered by a caterer to the museum so that a group can have lunch in the museum.
 In fine weather groups often like to eat outside.
 However the group organiser will need to book and pay for the lunch delivery directly with the supplier.
+We'll be happy to listen to your preferences about the type of lunch you prefer, your lunch budget, and make suggestions based on our good local knowledge.

 Alcoholic drinks are not permitted during normal opening hours.
 Events with alcohol are considered to be private functions.
 Please see our venue hire sub-site for information about our function hire services.